KhronosGroup/glTF/specification/2.0/README.md

 The base color has two different interpretations depending on the value of metalness.
 When the material is a metal, the base color is the specific measured reflectance value at normal incidence (F0).
 For a non-metal the base color represents the reflected diffuse color of the material.
 In this model it is not possible to specify a F0 value for non-metals, and a linear value of 4% (0.04) is used.

 The value for each property (`baseColor`, `metallic`, `roughness`) can be defined using factors or textures.
 The `metallic` and `roughness` properties are packed together in a single texture called `metallicRoughnessTexture`.
 If a texture is not given, all respective texture components within this material model are assumed to have a value of `1.0`.
 If both factors and textures are present the factor value acts as a linear multiplier for the corresponding texture values.
-The `baseColorTexture` is in sRGB space and must be converted to linear space before it is used for any computations.
+The `baseColorTexture` uses the sRGB transfer function and must be converted to linear space before it is used for any computations.

 For example, assume a value of `[0.9, 0.5, 0.3, 1.0]` in linear space is obtained from an RGBA `baseColorTexture`, and assume that `baseColorFactor` is given as `[0.2, 1.0, 0.7, 1.0]`.
 Then, the result would be